Why smart EV charging is critical for the grid

 What is a smart EV charger?

-While dumb chargers are often a cheaper option, unfortunately, they do not provide important benefits such as additional safety features, integration with renewable energy sources (like home solar), or automated control to avoid shifting peaks of energy demand.
-For an additional cost, a smart EV charger can purchased, installed, and provide a range of future-proof features that better support a driver’s goals when investing in an electric car.
+While dumb chargers are often a cheaper option, they don't provide important benefits like home overload protection, integration with renewable energy sources (like home solar), or automated control to avoid shifting peaks of energy demand.

 How can smart EV charging benefit me?